- What is a backdoor?

 - Cyber espionage.
 Backdoor attacks are the preferred strategy for cyber spies working on behalf of rival nation states.
 Unlike other forms of spying, these attacks don’t require physical access, so a successful backdoor hacker can spy on an enemy government from the other side of the world.

-- cyber warfare.
+- Cyber warfare.
 While some hackers might just steal sensitive information, others could do a lot worse.
 Backdoor intrusions can allow state-backed hackers or even lone-wolf terrorists to carry out acts of cyber warfare.
 Power grids, water filtration plants, missile systems, and other important infrastructure essential for health and safety are all potentially vulnerable to backdoor attacks, and disruption in these areas could be catastrophic.

-The history of backdoor attacks
+A brief history of backdoor attacks

 Types of backdoor attack